Whether you live locally or are only in town for a spell, finding things to do in Pigeon Forge with toddlers can be a little bit of a challenge.

 There is also indoor boogie boarding, a wave pool, and several large slides for adults.

 The resort also has an outdoor water park with another kids’ play area, additional water slides, a lazy river, and more!
-You can buy day passes to the 2 water parks without staying at the resort.
+During slow times of the year, you can even buy day passes to the 2 water parks without staying at the resort.

 While there are plenty of amazing Smoky Mountain Hikes for families with kids, one of the easiest to access from Pigeon Forge is Metcalf Bottoms.